pabheto/SEOPostifier/wordpress-instance/wp-content/plugins/seo-postifier/README.txt

 * AJAX handlers for seamless user experience

 == Upgrade Notice ==

+= 2.0.1 =
+New features: Reload suggestions button and automatic SEO plugin integration for Yoast SEO, RankMath, and All in One SEO.
+Your main keyword will now automatically populate in supported SEO plugins!

 = 2.0.0 =
 Initial release of SEO Postifier.
 Install and configure your license key to get started.